RSijelmass/CV/README.md

 *A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.*

 A Makers Academy student planning on become a full-stack developer.
 Before Makers, I have finished both a BSc in Earth Sciences and an MSc in Geoscience, where I decided to mostly focus on Hydrology – the research of water.
 I felt it was important to understand the planet we live on.
 Now, I converted to the techworld as that will help me understand the future.
-Hopefully, I’ll be able to make it a full-time passion while being a contribution to the planet I got to cherish so deeply.
+I strive to make it a full-time passion while being a contribution to the planet I got to cherish so deeply.

+Makers Academy is a 16-week software-development bootcamp, [...experience...].
+A lot of focus is places on agile working, pair programming, and test driven development.

+Technologies: Ruby, JavaScript (Node.js), MATLAB, HTML / CSS

 ## Skills